Moyusuf2/weekend-movie-sagas/README.md

 ## Description
-This project has a collection of movies fetched from the database.
-Once movie is selected it takes you to detail movie where you can see the movie description and genre.
+This project has a collection of movies fetched from database.
+Once a movie is selected it takes users to a new page that provides further information about selected movie such as movie genre and movie summary/description.

 ### Prerequisites